 Participants should be in good physical health and not have any shoulder or arm injuries that could be exacerbated by extensive paddling.

-In the Tzilum Intensive, teens will explore how art, and specifically photography, can be used to share and tell a story, as well as how art can influence and educate others toward a specific understanding and inspire action.
+In the Tzilum Expedition, teens will explore how art, and specifically photography, can be used to share and tell a story, as well as how art can influence and educate others toward a specific understanding and inspire action.

 - Learn and practice techniques for taking ‘good’ photographs